 I set up all my bands to do squats, deadlifts, chest, and shoulders.
-I usually will mute the patient and do my exercises or do my routine while waiting for a patient to come online.
+I usually mute the patient and do my exercises or my routine while waiting for a patient to come online.

-By the end of the day I had a slight spasm by my left scapula and my right eye was slightly achy which is rarely happens – I suspect it was the 13 hours staring at an LED screen.
+By the end of the day I had a slight spasm by my left scapula and my right eye was slightly achy which rarely happens – I suspect it was the 13 hours staring at an LED screen.

 I frequently get asked on this blog if telemedicine has enough volume for physicians to earn a decent income and I the reason I did this experiment was to resolve that question.

-To maximize my teladoc income I needed to see a lot of patients.
+To maximize my Teladoc income I needed to see a lot of patients.
 But it had to be the right mix.
-If I saw all video patients I’d probably burn out.
+If I saw all video patients, I’d probably burn out.

 I chose a Monday to do this experiment because I figured the volumes might be a little higher.